pdw-git/express-k8s-demo/README.md

 >>EXP_API_APP_KEY=key.pem : encryption key

+>>EXP_API_APP_EXTERNAL_ERROR : api address of applicaiton that will take a message in the form of
+>>{msg: string, row: 0 or 1, col: 0 or 1, scroll: true or false, delay: integer [number of ms to display the message]}

-By default encryption is enabled.
+By default encryption is disabled.

 ## Kubernetes